A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Implementation Details

 \section{Implementation Details}

 Our models are implemented based on PyTorch.\footnote{https://pytorch.org/} To speed up training, we use Nvidia Apex\footnote{https://github.com/NVIDIA/apex} for mixed precision training.
 Gradient accumulation~\cite{ott2018scaling} is applied to reduce multi-GPU communication overheads.
 All experiments are run on Nvidia V100 GPUs (32GB VRAM; NVLink connection).
 We use AadmW~\cite{loshchilov2017decoupled} with $\beta_1{=}0.9$, $\beta_2{=}0.98$ and an L2 weight decay of 0.01 to optimize model training.
 Throughout the training, the learning rate is scheduled to warmup over the first 10\% training steps followed by linear decay to 0.
 The peak learning rate is set to be 8e-5 and 5e-5 for base and large models, respectively.
 Additional hyper-parameters used to train our adversarial noise generators are listed in Table~\ref{table:hyper_param}.
+Empirically, we found that model training is sensitive to adversarial noise retrain steps, $p_{\text{mask}}^{\text{img}}$ and $p_{\text{mask}}^{\text{txt}}$.